gcanti/fp-ts/docs/modules/ReadonlyArray.ts.md

 ## intercalate

-Places an element in between members of a `ReadonlyArray`, then folds the results using the provided `Monoid`.
+Fold a data structure, accumulating values in some `Monoid`, combining adjacent elements using the specified separator.

 **Signature**